How Alcohol Disrupts Sleep: A Functional Medicine Perspective on Restorative Rest

 • Poor sleep increases reliance on alcohol

-• Alcohol further degrades sleep quality
+• Alcohol further degrades sleep architecture

 • Physiological stress accumulates